ismailnyza/vue-chat/Contributing-Guidelines.md

 ##### Updating the commit message

-A reviewer might often suggest changes to a commit message (for example, to add more context for a change or adhere to our [commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)).
+A reviewer might often suggest changes to a commit message (for example, to add more context for a change or adhere to our commit message guidelines.
 In order to update the commit message of the last commit on your branch:

 1. Check out your branch: